Appdynamics/mpstat-monitoring-extension/README.md

 Use for monitoring performance statistics for all logical processors in the system.

-It uses the mpstat command to retrieve the metrics and is currently supported for Linux and Solaris machines.
+This extension executes the mpstat command to retrieve the metrics and is currently supported for Linux and Solaris systems.

 This extension only works with standalone machine agent and requires it to be deployed on the machine you want to monitor.

 **Note : By default, the Machine agent and AppServer agent can only send a fixed number of metrics to the controller.
 To change this limit, please follow the instructions mentioned [here](http://docs.appdynamics.com/display/PRO14S/Metrics+Limits).**